 Advertisement

-Ten phrases you'll only hear at work in Sweden
+Ten phrases you've definitely heard if you work in Sweden

-Ten phrases you'll only hear at work in Sweden
+Ten phrases you've definitely heard if you work in Sweden

 Sweden's global reputation as a hub for gender equality, efficiency and work-life balance can also result in some baffling conversations for those new to doing business with Swedes.
 Here's The Local's guide to the ten catchphrases all foreign workers need to know.